lucawen/PythonLeds/README.md

 3x Resistors 300R

-You must turn the LEDs on pins 8,9 and 12 of the Arduino.
+You have to connect the LEDS on pins 8,9 and 12 of the Arduino.

 ---------------
-Future updates will add a graphical interface.
+Future updates: Add GUI.

 PT-BR